 As I was saying, you don’t *have* to have them, but a pizza stone makes a great crispy ‘brick oven’ style crust.

 Also, you’ll need a sheet of parchment paper approximately the size of your pizza peel.
 Foil won’t work.
 It will stick to the crust like you’ve applied walpaper paste, and peel off in tiny shards that mock your fillings.
 Foil covered pizza crust is not good.
+Wax paper?
+Also a no-go.
+If you don’t have parchment paper, then just stick with using a pizza pan this time around.

 Hang with me…we’re gonna have hot pizza in our hands in less than 25 minutes!